onefsmedia/dobeda-erp/README.md

 ## 📝 License

-This project contains Perfex CRM, which is a commercial product.
-Please ensure you have proper licensing for Perfex CRM before using this containerized setup.
+This project contains Dobeda ERP software.
+Please ensure you have proper licensing before using this containerized setup.

 ## 🤝 Contributing